rpark02/portfolio.1.0/README.md

 # Portfolio 1.0!

 After the fitness app exercise (read more about it [here](https://github.com/rpark02/fitness-app)), I decided to make a portfolio to host my experiences and projects I have worked on.
+You can check out my completed portfolio website [here](https://portfolio-1-0-dq7.pages.dev/)!

 ## Skills
 Through this project I was able to exercise the following skills.